JasonRuckman/sidney/README.md

 ### When would I use it?

-Sidney is very new, and hasn't had nearly the amount of work put into it that something like [Kryo](https://github.com/EsotericSoftware/kryo) has and doesn't support nearly the wide variety of data types, however for certain data shapes, the ability to orient your data by column to make it more friendly to a compressor, or to use more appropriate encodings can result in drastic speedups.
-Sidney may be an appropriate choice when you are serializing many objects that have similarities in their values.
+Sidney is very new, and hasn't had nearly the amount of work put into it that something like [Kryo](https://github.com/EsotericSoftware/kryo) has and doesn't support nearly the wide variety of data types, however for certain data shapes, Sidney will make your data friendlier to a compressor and can reduce data size and improve speed.

 Please consider this alpha quality code and don't use it in your production systems without some serious testing.
 Other serializers are far more battle-tested.